ku-fpg/fpg-web/site/theory.md

 <div class="teaser">

-We develop progamming-language theory to support our software.
+We develop programming-language theory to support our software.
 Our main theoretical interest is program transformation, including compilation between languages, improving the efficiency of a program within a language, or transforming data types to allow compatibility with common interfaces (such as type classes).

 </div>